Sagardari Union

 Sagardari Union (সাগরদাড়ী ইউনিয়ন), is a union parishad of the Jessore District in the Division of Khulna, Bangladesh.

 Geography

 Sagardari Union has an area of 24.51 square kilometres.
 This is the southern most union of Jessore District.
 It is located 50 km south from Jessore town and 13 km south from Keshabpur town by road.
-It is bounded by Kapotaksha River and Satkhira District to the west and south, Trimoni, Biddananadakati and Hasanpur union to the north and east.
+It is bounded by Kapotaksha River and Satkhira District to the west and south, Trimohini, Bidyanandakati and Hasanpur union to the north and east.

 Demographics

 According to the 2011 Bangladesh census, Keshabpur had a population of 24289. and It has is highest literacy rate within Keshabpur Upzilla.